Nuvei/nuvei-plugin-woocommerce/readme.txt

 4. screenshot-4.png.

 == Changelog ==

+= 3.0.3 =
+* Fixed the problem when a Guest user come for the first time on Blocks Checkout and get "Unexpected error" message.
+* When validate emails before Nuvei REST API request and there is an error, return the message to the client side.
+* Changed a message text.
+* On Blocks Checkout get the need data via Ajax before load Simply Connect.
+* nuvei-checkout-blocks.js is declared as module via hook.

 = 3.0.2 =
 * The plugin name and text domain were changed from "nuvei-checkout-for-woocommerce" to "nuvei-payments-for-woocommerce".